You read it here first!

 But such information is unlikely to reach a significant portion of Malaysia’s senior citizens since most are not technologically adept.
 In this regard, Malaysia still has a lot of work to do.
 And to avoid coronavirus fearmongering from the deluge of information on social media, discriminating verified news sources from fake ones is a must.

 “For a country with a comparatively high literacy rate, public awareness is obviously present,” adds committee member Quah Seng Sun.
-“But we also have rule-breakers wanting to proof that they are able to get away with flouting government regulations.
+“But we also have rule-breakers wanting to prove that they are able to get away with flouting government regulations.
 Our healthcare providers are giving their all to break the infection chain, it would be a shame if their hard work was in vain.”

 “We are still seeing the emergence of small infection clusters; the number of persons breaching Covid-19 restrictions are also on the rise,” says Hor.
 “All essential measures to curb the virus’ spread is already in place, it is up to the public now to act responsibly by staying home to practice social distancing, and paying attention to self-hygiene like frequently washing hands and making sure to cover your face properly when sneezing or coughing,” he adds.